kesyog/crossword/README.md

 1. Navigate to <https://www.nytimes.com/crosswords>
 1. Look for a request for some kind of json file e.g. `progress.json`, `mini-stats.json`, or `stats-and-streaks.json`.
-1. In the headers pane, find the value of `nyt-s` in the list of request headers.
+1. In the headers pane, find the list of cookies, and fine `NYT-S` in that string.
 That is your token.
-If you can't find the `nyt-s` header in the request, try a different json file.
+If you can't find the `NYT-S` cookie in the request, try a different json file.

 ### Under the hood